 Note: Some of the attractions listed here are closed or operating at reduced capacity due to the COVID-19 pandemic.
 Click on the provided links for the latest information.

-You could spend a half day exploring the Retro Row block of 4th Street—located between Cherry and Junipero in the East Village Arts District.
+You could spend a half-day exploring the East Village Arts District, known for eclectic shops and cafes.
 Start with a good meal: Berlin Bistro serves up creative, healthy takes on brunch, lunch, and dinner—think chocolate buckwheat waffles or duck-egg toast (served on bread from neighbor Gusto), as well as burgers and salads.

-Another highlight of Retro Row is attached to Berlin Bistro: Record store Fingerprints Music.
-While thumbing through new and vintage albums, keep an eye out for anyone doing a sound check, since the store is known for its secret concerts.
+Another highlight of the East Village is attached to Berlin Bistro: Record store Fingerprints Music.
+While thumbing through new and vintage albums, keep an eye out for anyone doing a soundcheck, since the store is known for its secret concerts.
 The Foo Fighters, Jack Johnson, Chrissy Hynde, and Lou Reed have all performed there.
-This little block has other good diversions, too, such as bookstore Page Against the Machine and the vegan ice cream parlor Hug Life.
+Further down Fourth Street is Retro Row with other good diversions, too, such as bookstore Page Against the Machine and the vegan ice cream parlor Hug Life.

 The Varden Hotel